WenbinZhu/Probabilistic-Reasoning/README.md

 - EM-NoisyOR(Java): Use Expectation Maximum for classification

-- Viterbi(Python): Use Viterbi alogorithm for speech recognition(decoding a sentense), given a Hidden Markov Model
+- Viterbi(Python): Use Viterbi alogorithm for speech recognition, decoding a sentense from observations, given a Hidden Markov Model